worldofthecell/SWEngatFontbonne.github.io/README.md

 ### Files you will need to add:
 * Add two pictures to the `img/students` folder (they can be jpg or png files):
-	*student_name.jpg
+  * student_name.jpg
-	*student_name_background.jpg
+  * student_name_background.jpg
-*Add one HTML file to the students/ folder.
+  * Add one HTML file to the students/ folder.
 Use the `student_name.html` for reference.
-In fact, feel free to copy as much of the HTML from `student_name.html` into the new file you've created (just don't rename / override that file, as that will cause you some git headaches).
+In fact, feel free to copy as much of the HTML from `student_name.html` into the new file you've created.

 ## Branching and Merging
 A branch is like another "copy" of your repository that you can make modifications to.
 Suppose you start working on "Project v.1", then you copy it to "Project v.2" to work on a big change (just in case it doesn't work and you want to revert).
 If it works out, you can copy the changes you made in Project v.2 back into Project v.1 ("merging", in Git).
 If it doesn't work, you can just delete Project v.2 and try again.